gyulanemeth/bluefox.email/posts/how-to-get-and-maintain-production-access-to-amazon-ses.md

 Every new AWS account starts in the [Amazon SES sandbox](/aws-concepts/ses-sandbox).
 You can build against the API, but you cannot send to anyone who has not verified themselves first, which means you cannot ship.

 Getting out is a form, and a well-prepared application is usually answered within a day.
+It is cheap enough and fast enough that buying a pre-approved account, which is a thing people do, is never a shortcut worth taking.
+More on that below.

 What surprises people is the second half.
 [Production access](/aws-concepts/ses-production-access) is not a permanent state, and AWS keeps measuring you after it grants it.
 The golden rule is the one everybody has heard and fewer people operationalise: **do not send spam.** Being a legitimate sender is not enough on its own.
 You also have to look like one in DNS, on your website, and in your bounce rate.